binary-bablu/elastic-job-scheduler/README.md

 ### ✍️ Authors
-Engineer , Management Lead, Works for a bank - "Managing minds and machines — all before the next release."
+Engineer , Management Lead, Works for a bank - "Managing minds,machines and code — all before the next release."

 Have questions or feedback?
 I'd love to hear from you!
 📧 **Email me at:** [darkavenger57@yahoo.co.in](mailto:darkavenger57@yahoo.co.in)